material-components/material-components-ios/contributing/checklist.md

 [Auto Layout Performance on iOS](http://floriankugler.com/2013/04/22/auto-layout-performance-on-ios/)

+### Custom Font Support (if necessary)

+Components with text elements should allow clients to choose a custom font.
+Each text element should have its own UIFont property.  (titleFont, bodyFont, etc.)

 ### Safe Area Support (if necessary)

 All of our components should work as expected on iOS 11, and support new devices like the iPhone X.